a-leithner/cscms/README.md

 # CS-CMS
 A pseudo-CMS written in JavaScript, JSON, HTML5 and CSS3 which is rendered in the client's browser (hence the name: client-side CMS).

+> [!WARNING]
+> This is not to be used as an alternative to a full-fledged CMS and is, by no means, secure or production-ready!

 # Background
 I've written this software because I needed a fast CMS-like software for my website and installing Plone or Drupal or something else was not suitable to me.